gmck/PredictiveBackGestureNet7/README.md

 I used to use the double-back key tap technique in my apps prior to Android 10 but dropped that technique after changing to gesture navigation from Android 10 onwards.
 I would argue if an app starts on the first fragment displayed and exits on the same fragment then I doubt that a user is going to have premature exits more than once or twice when using the app for the first time.
 All the Predictive Back Gesture will do is probably reduce that to one false exit, while the user comes to terms with exactly what the Predictive Back Gesture does.

-By default, any net7.0-android or xamarin.android app targeting Android 13 will default to displaying a Predictive Back Gesture on exiting under the following conditions.
+By default, any net7.0-android or xamarin.android app using the blank app template targeting Android 13 will default to displaying a Predictive Back Gesture on exiting under the following conditions.

 1. The device is running Android 13.
 2. The androidmanifest.xml file contains the following entry in the application tag android:enableOnBackInvokedCallback="true".